PGDR0130/EV3_Arduino-steering-wheel/README.md

 <img src="images/arduino_to_ev3_via_bluetooth.png" width="350">  <-- Arduino(COM7) printing values that was send by ev3 via bluetooth

-### Day5 2022/1/25 - add bluetooth auto connection and rest the turning degree of the wheel
+### Day5 2022/1/25 - add bluetooth auto connection and reset the turning degree of the wheel

 1. auto bind bluetooth device